Kickstartai-product/dailytide-community-edition/backend/README.md

 ## Utility Functions 🧰

-Reusable utility functions are stored in **`src/Untils/index.ts`**.
+Reusable utility functions are stored in **`src/Utils/index.ts`**.
 These include operations such as:

 - Formatting dates 📅
 - Standardizing news sources 📰
-- Hashing sensitive data like emails 🔒
+- Hashing sensitive data like emails (optional if you are a cybersecurity freak) 🔒

 These utilities help maintain clean and DRY (Don't Repeat Yourself) code. ✨